Question-Answer Sentence Graph for Joint Modeling Answer Selection: Methodology

-The experience with GQAG led us to define more effective graphs.
-These only have $(q,a)$ nodes, the construction is based on $K$-best similar questions, and there is a final step to add intra- and cross- question connections.
+Our graph construction procedure designs \textbf{E}ffective \textbf{QA} \textbf{G}raphs, EQAG.
+These graphs only have $(q,a)$ nodes, the construction is based on $K$-best similar questions, and there is a final step to add intra- and cross- question connections to capture inter-relation QQ, AA, and QA sentence dependencies.